+ Supports multiple platforms for streaming

 A Redbox Instant subscription provides a free 1-month trial then rebills at $8/month for the rest of your account’s existence.
 This is on par with competitors like Hulu Plus and Netflix, which both charge $7.99/month for unlimited streaming.
 An advantage of Redbox Instant in comparison to the others is that the $8/month fee includes unlimited streaming as well as 4 credits for physical DVD rentals at your local Redbox kiosk.

-Each credit is equal to a one night rental of any DVD, Blu-Ray, or video game title, but you lose a credit for each additional day you keep the it past the next-day return date.
+Each credit is equal to a one night rental of any DVD or Blu-Ray (depending on subscription level), but you lose a credit for each additional day you keep the it past the next-day return date.
 So if you’re punctual and have no issue renting a DVD, watching it that night, and returning it the following day, you’ll be able to rent 4 physical DVDs a month for no charge as the credits are included in your subscription.